Prepare for emergencies alongside your other back-to-school plans

-- Become familiar with the school's emergency response plan.
-Find out where children will be taken in the event of an evacuation during school hours .
+- Familiarize yourself with the school's emergency response plan.
+It’s important to know where your children will be in the event of an evacuation during school hours.

-- Ensure you are signed up to receive email and text alerts via the schools emergency notification system.
+- Sign up to receive email and text alerts via the schools emergency notification system.
 If they don't have a system in place, ask about their emergency communication plan.

-- Pre-authorize a friend or relative to pick up your children in an emergency and make sure the school and children know who the individual is so there is no confusion.
+- Create a plan with a friend or relative to pick up your children in the case of an emergency and make sure the school and children know who the individual is so there is no confusion.

-- Consider creating an emergency kit for their backpack - a non-perishable snack, a whistle, pocket-sized first aid kit, medical and allergy card, etc.
+- Create an emergency kit for their backpack - a non-perishable snack, a whistle, pocket-sized first aid kit, medical and allergy card, etc.

-- Teach children with cell phones about 'text first, talk later.”
-Short, simple text messages, such as “R U OK?” and “I'm OK,” are more likely to get through than a phone call if phone services is disrupted during an emergency .
+- Instruct your children with cell phones to 'text first, talk later’ during an emergency situation.
+Short, simple text messages, such as “R U OK?” and “I'm OK,” are more likely to get through than a phone call if phone services is disrupted during an emergency.

 - Ensure your child knows their address and phone number.

 - Prepare a Backpack Emergency Card for your student and place it in a secure spot in the backpack.
-Use this version provided by the Centers for Disease Control and Prevention (CDC) .
+Here’s a version provided by the Centers for Disease Control and Prevention (CDC).